 It was determined in November that the transplant was a success and AJ was cancer free with 100 % donor bone marrow.
 This is not the end.
 There is a long recovery period, 12-18 months from transplant date.
 Due to his weakened immune system, AJ must stay out of crowded places and take several precautions to remain infection free.
 However, in October 2017 he will receive all the childhood vaccinations he lost in the treatment.

-Hopefully, our last post will be in late December unless something significant happens.
-We look forward to 2017 when AJ will have a complete recovery and our Motto: A Cure Is Within Reach will become ACure Has Been Reached.
+Hopefully, our posts will be less and less as we continue on this journey..
+We look forward to 2017 when AJ will have a complete recovery and our Motto: A Cure Is Within Reach will become A Cure Has Been Reached.